OmnisGenomics/VeriBiota/docs/TIER0_COMPLIANCE.md

 - Have theorem IDs registered in `Biosim/VeriBiota/Theorems.lean` (some IDs may be **reserved anchors** until their non-placeholder proofs land).
 - Have a CLI checker and tests covering valid, failing, and malformed instances with exit-code assertions.

-Tier 0 provides **deterministic contract checking** and robustness guarantees for individual profile instances (schema validation, stable verdict shape, exit codes, fixtures, snapshot signatures).
+Tier 0 provides **deterministic contract checking** and robustness guarantees for individual profile instances (schema/manifest pinning, stable verdict shape, exit codes, fixtures, snapshot signatures).
 Whether a profile’s theorem IDs are backed by non-placeholder Lean theorems is tracked separately and is part of the product honesty story.

 ### Tier 1 (semantic)